ferre55/C-weapon/P0_Circular_Buffer/README.md

 - The Head_wrap and Tail_wrap flags are set to FALSE as the conditions for them to be TRUE have not occurred.

 ## Write in the circular buffer

+Write a new 8-bit data to the buffer if there is available space; if there is no space, no data will be written.
+Function will determine if the queue is full with the last data written.

 ```c
 void AppBuffer_writeData( AppBuffer_Buffer *hbuffer, unsigned char data )
 {